5long/sup-wiki/Development.md

 ## Roles and tasks
 This list shows who is the main person responsible for each task.
 The responsibility may be shared and we hope several people will contribute to each:

-- Getting a release of sup-0.13 (for ruby 1.8 and ruby 1.9):
+- Getting a release of sup-0.13 (for ruby 1.8 and ruby 1.9): maintainers
 - Managing the 'maildir-sync' branch:
 - Home page:
-- Setting up a consistent infrastructure:
+- Setting up a consistent infrastructure: maintainers
-- Managing the 'sup-two' branch:
+- Managing the 'sup-two' branch: maintainers